minetest/dev.luanti.org/content/for-creators/api/http-api.md

 ### HttpApi.fetch(request, callback)

 Calls callback once completed.
-This method is recommended for the most common use cases, see the next two methods for an alterate way
+This method is recommended for the most common use cases, see the next two methods for an alternate way

 * Request is of type HttpRequest
 * Callback receives one param of type `HttpRequestResult`